-To upgrade the custom upgrade:
+To upgrade the custom upgrade, follow these steps:

-- 1. On the test system, which is a copy of your production system, complete all the preparation tasks in "Preparing for an upgrade" on page 18. - 2.
+- 1. On the test system, which is a copy of your production system, complete all the preparation tasks in "Preparing for an upgrade" on page 19. - 2.
 Load preupg.bin and transfer.bin.

-Note: You can load these two files with the steps that you followed in "Step 1: Load the application upgrade files" on page 22 except that, instead of using the files that you extracted from the product DVD, you must use the files in your CustomUpgrade folder.
+Note: You can load these two files with the steps that you followed in "Step 1: Load the application upgrade files" on page 24 except that, instead of using the files that you extracted from the installation package, you must use the files in your CustmsomUpgrade folder.